tngo0508/socket-programming/README.md

 ```
 ### client
 - Make sure to run _serv.py_ before _cli.py_
-- Copy and paste _cli.py_ into your server's machine
+- Copy and paste _cli.py_ into your server's machine. _cli.py_ and _serv.py_ need to be placed on different directories.
 - Type the following command to get help instruction
 ```
 $ python cli.py -h